aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * Buy TV from Yongen-Jaya recycling shop
 * Talk to Takemi in her Yongen-Jaya clinic, Death Rank 1 (Guts +2)
 ##### Evening
-* Interact with the crossword on innermost booth of Leblanc, Complete blue squares (Knowledge +2)
+* Interact with the crossword on innermost booth of Leblanc, Complete blue squares: "Semester" (Knowledge +2)
 * Clean your room (Obtain "Yoncha Wanderer" and "Modern Thought")

 ---
 #### Tue 4/19
 ##### Class
-* Question: "Both are the same length."
+* Question: "They're the same."
 (Knowledge +2)
 ##### Daytime
-* Talk to Ryuji outside 2D classroom, Chariot Rank 2
+* Talk to Ryuji outside 2D classroom, Chariot Rank 2 (Do not need matching arcana, expect 1 less note)
 ##### Evening
 * Interact with plant in your room, Feed it Bio Nutrients (Kindness +3)
 * Crafting (Proficiency +3)